apache/bigtop/bigtop-packages/src/charm/README.md

 and can be deployed directly from there, either individually or with [bundles][].
 They can also be built from these layers and deployed locally.

-For the remainder of this guide, a working Juju installation is assumed to be present.
+For the remainder of this guide, a working Juju 2.0 or greater installation is assumed to be present.
 If Juju is not yet set up, please follow the [getting-started][] instructions prior to deploying locally built charms and bundles.

 [Juju charm store]: https://jujucharms.com/
 [bundles]: https://jujucharms.com/hadoop-processing